 The easiest way is to crochet your base as a square if you're making a bag but you can also crochet a circle as well.
 I use a single, double, or half double stitch depending on my mood, but usually gravitate to a single for a tighter stitch.
 Once you have the base to the size you prefer, begin working around the base (instead of back and forth).
 I usually skip a stitch here or there along the length of bag to pull the sides up a bit.
 Here you can see my base and the beginning of the sides.

 Continue working around until you reach the bag depth you prefer, then begin making your handles/strap(s).
 Some people create their handles seperately and sew them on with more plarn.
 I usually start it on the bag itself so that I'm only crocheting on one side of the handle.
 (I actually think this leads to more stretching, though, so I prefer to make the handle separately now.)
 I make my handle about 8 stitches across, which comes out to be about 1.5-2 inches wide.
 You can make one or two handles/straps.

 Here is the end of the bag and the beginning of the strap: I simply stopped, ch 2, turn and crocheted 8, ch 2, turn, crochet 8, etc:

 Here is the end of the strap "sewn" into the other side with more plarn.

 Viola!
 A new bag crocheted from plastic bags!
 This size is perfect for going to the beach or park.

-Keep one thing in mind when making your bag: The plastic will stretch with anything too heavy in it, so making a bag that is very big then filling it with groceries may have you dragging it across the ground as you walk to the car.
+Keep one thing in mind when making your bag: The plastic will stretch with anything too heavy in it, so making a bag that is very big then filling it with groceries may have you dragging it across the parking lot.
 If you're making grocery bags, make them smaller and crochet two handles for support.